CYoshioB/steam-deck-refurbished-stock-checker/README.md

 This project provides a script to monitor the availability of refurbished Steam Deck units on the official store page and send a notification to a specified Discord channel when stock is detected.
 The script uses Selenium for web scraping and a Discord webhook for notifications.

+## Additional Descr.

+This project is a fork of an original work by AlexFigas, which can be found [here](github.com/AlexFigas/steam-deck-refurbished-stock-checker).
+It has been updated to work with Firefox, and can be be easily modified to work with other browsers.

 ## Prerequisites

 Before using this script, ensure the following dependencies are installed: